shadany7824/WMMT6RRPLUS-SERVER/README.md

 # Bayshore
-Wangan Midnight Maximum Tune 6RR+ server reimplementation written in TypeScript
+Wangan Midnight Maximum Tune 6RR+ server reimplementation written in TypeScript.
+This Bayshore is for BLQ 6RR+.
+For joining the server Discord [click here](https://discord.gg/g8Rr7qpmK6).

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).